akka/alpakka-kafka/README.md

 Controlling consumer start offset
 ----

-By default a new consumer will start reading from the beginning of a topic.
+By default a new consumer will start reading from the beginning of a topic, fetching all uncommitted messages.
 If you want to start reading from the end, you can specify this on your `ConsumerProperties`:
 ```Scala
   val consumerProperties = ConsumerProperties(...).readFromEndOfStream()
 ````